tnebooks/12th-physics/content.en/docs/recent-developments-physics/_index.md

 ### Nanoparticles

 The solids are made up of particles.
 Each of the particle has a definite number of atoms, which might differ from material to material.
-If the particle of a solid is of size less than $100\ \mathrm{nm}$, it is said to be a 'nano solid'.
-When the particle size exceeds $100\ \mathrm{nm}$, it is a 'bulk solid'.
+If the particle of a solid is of size less than {{< katex display=true >}}100\ \mathrm{nm}$, it is said to be a 'nano solid'.
+When the particle size exceeds $100\ \mathrm{nm}{{< /katex >}}, it is a 'bulk solid'.
 It is to be noted that nano and bulk solids may be of the same chemical composition.
 For example, ZnO can be both in bulk and nano form.
 Though chemical composition is the same, nano form of the material shows strikingly different properties when compared to its bulk counterpart.

 In the nano scale dimensions (reduced dimensions), two important phenomena govern nano properties.
 They are quantum confinement effects and surface effects.
 Students can explore these effects in higher education and the explanation is avoided at school level.